Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 It looks friendly and readable.
 What do you think?

-## Completing the books demo with more details
+## A few more details

-One of the most common task in mobile applications is to implement a list of items with images loading asynchronously from the network.
+One of the most common tasks in mobile applications is to implement a list of items with images loading asynchronously from the network.
 It will be nice if we can do this with our Flutter demo.

-It is still to early to have proper documentation on how to do this.
+It is still to early to have a proper documentation on how to do this.
 But the examples are a great source of information that we can use.

-In the Flutter gallery example there is a grid implementation which has images.
+In the gallery example there is a grid, which has images.
 It looks like this:
 ```
 ...
 @override